-As an executive on LinkedIn, you might find it challenging to be seen and heard above the other 705 million-plus other users.
+As an executive using LinkedIn, you might find it challenging to be seen and heard above the other 705 million-plus LinkedIn users.

 You might also be unaware, however, of the ways you are actually blocking or preventing others from seeing your Profile.